MicrochipTech/EgdeAI-Applications-Repository/README.md

 HMI solutions enhance how users interact with devices by making interfaces more **natural, intuitive, and responsive**.
 AI-powered HMIs go beyond simple buttons, enabling **gesture, touchless, and multimodal interactions**.

 Example use cases:
-- **Gesture recognition** – enabling touchless controls in consumer electronics or automotive.
+- **[Gesture recognition](https://github.com/MicrochipTech/ml-samd21-iot-mplabml-gestures-demo)** – enabling gesture recognition in consumer electronics or automotive.
-- **Voice UI integration** – combining wake-words with command-and-control systems.
-- **Multimodal HMI** – fusing gesture + voice + context for richer interactions.

-📂 Directory: `applications/hmi/`
+- **[Gesture recognition using dsPIC](https://github.com/MicrochipTech/ml-samd21-iot-mplabml-gestures-demo)** – gesture recognition on dsPIC device

 ---
+### 5. Gas Sensing Applications

+Gas and air-quality sensing is an emerging area in Edge AI where sensor fusion and machine learning enable devices to detect, classify, and respond to chemical signatures in real time.
+These applications can run on low-power MCUs and are relevant across industrial, consumer, and environmental domains.

+Example use cases:

+- **[Coffee bean classification](https://github.com/MicrochipTech/ml-Coffee-Powder-Brand-Classification-GasSensor)** – distinguishing brands, roast level, freshness, or origin
+---

-### 5. Electrical Applications
+### 6. Electrical Applications
 Electrical signal monitoring is critical in industrial and residential environments.
 AI enhances traditional electrical sensing by detecting subtle patterns and anomalies that rule-based systems may miss.
 This category includes **safety, efficiency, and grid-monitoring applications**.